Work on Rejected Claims

 Review Eligibility for the Encounter's Date of Service

-If you want to check if there are eligibility records for the date of service, click “Edit Charges” and then “Patient Details” to see the eligibility component for that encounter.
+If you want to check if there are eligibility records for an encounter's date of service, click "Edit Charges" and then "Patient Details" to see the eligibility component for that encounter.

-If your practice confirmed eligibility for the patient, either automatically or manually, you can review the results and any comments added at the time.
+If your practice confirmed eligibility for the patient, either automatically or manually, you can review the results and any notes added at the time.

 Edit Encounter Details and Submit a New Claim

-If you need to edit some aspect of the encounter or file a new claim, click “Edit Charges”.
+If you need to edit some aspect of the encounter and then optionally file a new claim, click "Edit Charges".

-Use the Encounter Billing Notes component to add notes about the rejection or indicate how it was resolved.
+On the same screen, you can use the Encounter Billing Notes component to add notes or indicate how an issue was resolved.